-Furthermore, under the Commonwealth Plan of Adjustment and Commonwealth Confirmation Order, a Pension Reserve Trust was created to fund future ERS pension liabilities with an initial funding contribution from the Commonwealth of \$5 million on the Commonwealth Effective Date to fund the initial administrative costs and expenses of the Pension Reserve Board.
+Furthermore, under the Commonwealth Plan of Adjustment and Commonwealth Confirmation Order, a Pension Reserve Trust was created to fund future ERS pension liabilities with an initial funding contribution from the Commonwealth of \$5 million on the Commonwealth Effective Date (March 15, 2022) to fund the initial administrative costs and expenses of the Pension Reserve Board.
 Additional annual Commonwealth contributions will also be made to the Pension Reserve Trust in amounts to be determined each fiscal year in accordance with the terms of the Commonwealth Plan of Adjustment.
-The Commonwealth Plan of Adjustment and Commonwealth Confirmation Order also prevent the Commonwealth from implementing existing legislation or enacting new legislation within

-10 years of the Commonwealth Effective Date that would create or increase any defined benefit pension payment or obligation to current or future retirees without the Title III Court's prior approval.
+The Commonwealth Plan of Adjustment and Commonwealth Confirmation Order also prevent the Commonwealth from implementing existing legislation or enacting new legislation within 10 years of the Commonwealth Effective Date that would create or increase any defined benefit pension payment or obligation to current or future retirees without the Title III Court's prior approval.

-Total Pension Liability of the ERS
+Total ERS Pension Liability

-The total pension liability as of June 30, 2021 (the measurement date used for financial reporting for fiscal year 2022) was determined by an actuarial valuation as of July 1, 2020 that was rolled forward to June 30, 2021.
+The total pension liability as of June 30, 2022 (the measurement date used for financial reporting for fiscal year 2023) was determined by an actuarial valuation as of July 1, 2021 that was rolled forward to June 30, 2022.